 In order to use SmartLink™ with this App, you will need to have at least version 2.0 of SmartSDR installed on your Radio and you will have to Register your Radio for Remote Access via SmartLink™ using SmartSDR for Windows (Please see the SmartLink Setup Guide for details).

 Once these preconditions are met, you just need to switch on SmartLink on the Settings screen.

 The button Check SmartLink Status can then be used to check if you can access SmartLink.
 Once you hit this button, you will be prompted for your SmartLink credentials:

-Here, you need either choose the same Social Login options (Facebook or Google) or the E-mail / password pair you have used while registering your Radio for SmartLink.
+Here, you need to enter the E-mail / password pair you have used while registering your Radio for SmartLink.

-After this, you will see some diagnostic information while the App tries to connect to SmartLink and finally you should see your connection status and user information.
+After you entered your SmartLink credentials and tap on “Log in”, you will see some diagnostic information while the App tries to connect to SmartLink and finally you should see your connection status and user information.